 Different types of open source projects based on community engagement

-Going through Working in Public - Nadia Eghbal , I found an interesting notion about how different open source communities are structured: - Federations : there a lot of users and a lot of contributors - Clubs : most users are also contributors - Stadiums : Few contributors and many users - Toys : Projects to show off, learn, personal, etc.
+Different open source communities can be structured in different ways[ @eghbal2020 Working in public: the making and maintenance of open source software ] : - Federations : there a lot of users and a lot of contributors - Clubs : most users are also contributors - Stadiums : Few contributors and many users - Toys : Projects to show off, learn, personal, etc.

 What I think the book fails at defining properly are what "users" mean.
 A contributor can be quantified through engagement on the repository, but the user can have many forms.
 How many users of Linux are there?